ddev/ddev/docs/content/users/extend/custom-commands.md

 ## Web Commands

 To run commands inside the web container, place a Bash script in `.ddev/commands/web`.
-To run a command such as `ddev webcommands` create the file `.ddev/commands/web/webcommands` with this content:
+To run a command such as `ddev webcommands`, create the file `.ddev/commands/web/webcommands` with this content:

 ```bash
 #!/bin/bash